 To enable Windows Image Backup:

-1. In the ESE backup client, click the Options button on the toolbar at the top.
+1. In the ESE Agent, click the Options button on the toolbar at the top.
 In the dialog box that appears, click Windows Image Backup.

 2. Under Backup Settings, choose whether to perform a System State only backup or a backup of all critical volumes.